A scalable system to measure contrail formation on a per-flight basis: Materials and Methods

 We start by automatically detecting contrails using computer vision methods described in Ng et al.\cite{Ng2023}, which uses infrared images from the GOES-16 Advanced Baseline Imager (ABI)\cite{goodman2019goes} as input.
 These images cover much of the Western hemisphere.
 The images have a temporal resolution of 10 minutes and a spatial resolution of approximately 2 km.

 We derive flight trajectories from ground-based ADS-B data provided by FlightAware (\url{https://flightaware.com}).
 All flight paths are resampled so that there is one flight waypoint per minute.
 Flights are divided into 10-minute `flight segments', the length of 10 minutes was chosen to yield segment sizes of $\approx 150km$, the typical flight length inside ISSR\cite{gierens2000size}.
 This leads to 10 waypoints total for most segments, though some segments have fewer waypoints, e.g.~at the start and end of the flight and where there are gaps in ADS-B coverage.
 We include in our analysis all segments with at least 6 waypoints.
-FlightAware contains a small number of unrealistic flight trajectories.
-To remove these, the velocity between each pair of waypoints are computed and the flight segment is dropped if this velocity exceeds 1,234.8 $km/h$.
+The ADSB data contain a small number ($0.3\%$) of incorrect flight trajectories whose velocity between waypoints exceeds 1,234.8 $km/h$ (Mach 1 at sea level).We drop these segments because no civilian aircraft present in the ADS-B data can fly at that speed.
 Additionally, only flight waypoints whose altitude is above 7000 meters are included since persistent contrail conditions are very rare below this altitude.
 Apart from these considerations we process all flight waypoints available from FlightAware.

-Weather data in this work comes from the European Center for Midrange Weather Forecasts (ECWMF).
+Weather data in this work comes from the European Center for Medium-range Weather Forecasts (ECWMF).
 We use both high-resolution (HRES) forecast and ERA5 reanalysis data\cite{hersbach2020era5}.
-The forecast data is obtained on a $0.1^\circ\times0.1^\circ$ grid at `model' altitude levels while the reanalysis data is obtained on a $0.25^\circ\times0.25^\circ$ grid.
-In order to study the effects of vertical resolution reanalysis data is obtained on both `model levels' (which have $\approx 10 hPa$ resolution) and `pressure levels' (which have 25-50 hPa resolution).
-When weather forecasts are used we use the most recent forecast that would have been available if one were actually using the forecasts to make predictions, which was initialized 0-23 hours before the time of the flight waypoint.
+The forecast data is obtained on a $0.1^\circ\times0.1^\circ$ grid at model altitude levels while the reanalysis data is obtained on a $0.25^\circ\times0.25^\circ$ grid.
+In order to study the effects of vertical resolution reanalysis data is obtained on both model levels (which have $\approx 10 hPa$ resolution) and pressure levels (which have 25-50 hPa resolution).
+When weather forecasts are used we use the forecast initialized at midnight UTC on the relevant day, which would be 0-23 hours old at the time of the flight waypoint.

-In this work we analyze all flights inside the region shown in Fig.~\ref{regionfigure} containing the entire contiguous USA as well as much of the rest of North America.